Skip to main content

 Careers Wales and work experience

-We only provide work experience support for small groups of targeted pupils.
+We only provide work experience support for small groups of targeted pupils across Wales.
+This is part of a Tailored Work Experience project funded by Welsh Government.

 Schools have responsibility for organising world of work experiences for all pupils.
 To find out how your child’s school coordinates work experience you will need to contact them, as each school will differ.